weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 All text is HTML-escaped by default. `<b>hello</b>` will display exactly as `<b>hello</b>`.

-To avoid recursion, variables that reference the `template` field will be ignored.
+To avoid recursion, variables that reference`template` field will be ignored.

 ### Expressions